rialDave/Streamlabs-Chatbot-Randombeer/README.md

   * Blacklist users (maybe with streamlabs blacklist) to exclude bots from getting beer (what a shame!) and then get switch from "random active users" to "random users"
   * !top10beers
   * More exception handling and debug information for streamers
-  * Trigger gifs on !randombeer command
+  * Trigger gifs on !beer command
   * Combination with currency system from sl chatbot (is this really wanted or should it always be a separate "currency"?)